 Can You Change Your Life Insurance Rating After Approval?

 A rating reconsideration lets you request premium reductions after showing sustained health improvements.
-Most insurers allow reconsideration requests 1-2 years after issue, though timelines vary by company and original rating reason.
+Most insurers allow reconsideration requests 1 to 2 years after issue, though timelines vary by company and original rating reason.

 You'll need documentation that'll prove improvements.
-Weight loss needs medical records showing stable maintenance for 12-24 months.
+Weight loss needs medical records showing stable maintenance for 12 to 24 months.
 Tobacco cessation requires proof of nicotine-free status through test results and physician confirmation.
 Improvements in medical conditions require documented evidence of stable management through lab results, medication records, and physician statements.

 You'll need a new medical exam.
 The exam must show current health metrics meeting better rating criteria.
 Blood pressure, cholesterol, blood sugar, weight and other measurements must fall within target ranges for your desired rating.
 Some insurers waive exams for simple changes like reaching tobacco-free anniversaries, but most rating improvements need a full underwriting review.